Bulgarian phonology: Vowels

 The merger of and in a similar manner (roughly approaching the lines of /[e]/) is not allowed in formal speech and is regarded as a provincial (East Bulgarian) dialectal feature; instead, unstressed is both raised and centralized, approaching the schwa (/[ə]/).

-The Bulgarian vowel does not exist as a phoneme in other Slavic languages, though a similar reduced vowel transcribed as /[ə]/ does occur.
-The theory further posits that such neutralization may nevertheless not always happen: vowels tend to be distinguished in emphatic or deliberately distinct pronunciation, while reduction is strongest in colloquial speech.
+The theory further posits that such neutralization may nevertheless not always happen: vowels may be distinguished in emphatic or deliberately distinct pronunciation, while reduction is strongest in colloquial speech.